ArisKonidaris/HoeffdingTrees/ReadMe.md

 workers train their trees on their receiving stream by only updating the sufficient statistics of the leaves, without any splitting permitted.
 Each time a worker has updated each leaf on its own tree for n_l / k times, where k is the number of thread workers, it sends a signal to the hub/coordinator with the id of that leaf.
 The coordinator then increments a counter for that leaf id.
-When a counter for a leaf reaches n_l, then synchronization needs to happen in order to combine those parallel corresponding leaves with the same leaf id.
-All worker threads suspend and wait for the synchronization to happen.
+When a counter for a leaf reaches k, then synchronization needs to happen in order to combine those parallel corresponding leaves with the same leaf id.
+All worker threads suspend and wait for the synchronization to happen after they complete training on the last received data point before or during the issuing of the synchronization.
 The coordinator combines the corresponding leaves that triggered the synchronization by using their unique ids.
 In the discrete features case, combining is simply done by adding the sufficient statistics counters of those leaves.
 In the numerical features case, the Gaussian distributions of the attributes for each class are combined.
 Then, the hub computes the splitting criterion function (information gain) G for each attribute and the